 Bright, striking murals are painted on buildings’ facades and parapets, just one feature of the vibrant arts community.
 At Nimbin Artists Gallery and Nimbin Craft Gallery browse the fine works by local artists and artisans, from paintings and fashion to ceramics and jewellery.
 The Nimbin Spring Arts Exhibition is held in the spring school holidays.

-The rich volcanic soils are ideal for farming.
+The volcanic soils are ideal for farming.
 Taste fresh produce at the Nimbin Farmers’ Market, held every Wednesday afternoon.
-The Nimbin Show in September is a traditional agricultural show, with displays of sustainable farming methods and newer enterprises from beekeeping to industrial hemp.
+The Nimbin Show in September is a traditional agricultural show, with displays of sustainable farming methods and newer enterprises from bee-keeping to industrial hemp.

-For natural beauty, explore Nightcap, Wollumbin and Border Ranges national parks – all part of the Gondwana Rainforests of Australia World Heritage Area.
+Leave town for a while to admire Nimbin’s nearby natural beauty.
+Explore Nightcap, Wollumbin and Border Ranges national parks – all part of the Gondwana Rainforests of Australia World Heritage Area.
 Take the Protesters Falls walking track in Nightcap to a gorgeous waterfall, named after a 1979 environmental protest to save the rainforest.

 Nimbin is an 8hr 25min drive north of Sydney and 2hr 30min south of Brisbane.
 You can also fly into Lismore Regional Airport, which is just 30min away.
 Accommodation options in Nimbin and surrounds range from guesthouses and retreats to cottages, farm houses and youth hostels that suit every type of budget.